-During 2020, the Group mined 2.8% less ore compared to 2019, as it moved deeper into Vertikalny open pit and further open pit extension required.
-Mining head grade reduced from 2019 by 4.2%, however recoveries increased by 11.9% as a result of several factors notably the full year of operating the Merrill Crowe process (a separation technique) at the end of the technological processing circuit and the operational efficiencies implemented during the year.
-The 22% improvement in the silver production in 2020 over 2019, is primarily due to the achieving high recovery rate from processed ore.
-As a result, the Group's 2020 revenues increased by 53% compared to prior year, due to increased silver recovery and the improvement of the average price of silver in 2020.
+During the first quarter 2021, the Group mined 29% less ore compared to the same quarter in 2020, as it moved deeper into Vertikalny open pit and further open pit extension required.
+Mining head grade reduced from first quarter 2020 to first quarter in 2021 by 9%, however recoveries increased by 12% as a result of several factors notably the full year of operating the Merrill Crowe process (a separation technique) at the end of the technological processing circuit and the operational efficiencies implemented during the year.
+The 5% decrease in the silver production in the first quarter 2021 over 2020, is primarily due to volume of processed ore and head grade.
+The Group's first quarter 2021 revenues increased by 65% compared to first quarter 2020, due to increased silver recovery and the improvement of the average price of silver in the first quarter of 2021.